assignment-exec/image-builder/README.md

 - java 8 & 11

 ### Installation scripts
-- Every supported language and its version has an installation script stored in `scripts` directory.
+- Every supported language and its version has an installation script stored in [scripts](./scripts) directory.
 - The scripts are named as `<language_version>.sh`.
 Example - For language - java and version - 8, script name should be `java_8.sh`.
-- The installation scripts are shell scripts that hold commands to install the corresponding language and its version.
-- To add support for a new language and version, add a new shell script that follows thw above given naming convention and holds the appropriate commands for installation.
+- To add support for a new language and version, add a new shell script that follows the above given naming convention and holds the appropriate commands for installation.

 ## Build and Publish Image
-- Using above configurations docker images are built locally and published to the docker hub.
+- Using above configuration docker images are built locally and published to the docker hub.
 - Prerequisite for building an image is that docker engine should be installed.
 ### Docker Setup
 See [instructions](https://docs.docker.com/engine/installation/) for installing docker engine on different supported platforms.